The Ultimate Guide to Dating Your Family Photos

 The calendar in the background supports our conclusion that this photo was taken in 1971.

-Look at the headlines of newspapers or magazines (or name of paper if trying to pinpoint location) in the photo, then google the headline.
+Look at the headlines of newspapers or magazines (or the name of the paper if trying to pinpoint the location) in the photo, then google the headline.

 A certain TV show or newscaster on a TV may help you narrow down a date.